elibattistoni/course3gettingcleaningdata/README.md

 **Purpose of this project:**

-collect, work with, clean a data set in a way that is useful for later analysis.
+collect, work with, and clean a data set in a way that is useful for later analysis.

 ---